kariycha/TVPrompt/README.md

 ### Author: CK 2021-Jul-2021
 ## Objective
-To write out the teleprompt script that the continuity announcer reads during the credits of each program (just like good ol' days!).
+To write the teleprompt script that the continuity announcer reads during the credits of each program (just like good ol' days!).
 The script should tell the viewer which program is finishing and what time it is finishing, which show is about to be played and which show is on after that.

 ## Background
 This program is written in Python 3.7 environment.
 File name: run.py.
 Python libraries used: datetime, numpy, pandas, and sys

 ## What you should pass to the program (inputs)
 1. CSV (**C**omma **S**eparated **V**alues) file containing the TV guide.
 This is a mandatory input.
-If the data in the file is not valid then teleprompt script will not be generated.
-Mandatory fields in the file are:
+If the data in the file is not valid then the teleprompt script will not be generated.
+Required fields in the file are:
   * title - Text format
   * utc_start_date - Date format dd/mm/yyyy e.g. 07/07/2021
   * utc_start_time - Time format HH:MM e.g. 03:24